How to Get Life Insurance for Senior Citizens Living in Australia

 What seniors should consider when reviewing their insurance needs

 - Home modification: You may need to install ramps or safety features to your home due to decreased mobility.

 - At home assistance: You and/or your partner may need someone to help you with your daily tasks.

-- Ongoing medical care: Due to improvements in medical care you are more likely to survive treatment; meaning a greater need for ongoing care.
-For example, male cancer five-year relative survival increased from 41% in 1982-86 to 58% in 1998- 2004.
-For females, they increased from 53% to 64% over the same period (2).
+- Ongoing medical care: Due to improvements in medical care you are more likely to survive treatment, thus requiring a greater need for continuing care.

 - Nursing home care: You may need 24-hour care if any of the above is no longer a viable option.